Kvinna i solljus efter microneedling, illustrerar frågan om man kan sola efter behandling med dermaroller eller dermapen.

 When can I use SPF after microneedling?

-Often after 24 hours if the skin feels calm, but for many, 48 hours is a safer guideline – especially if you will be outdoors.
+Usually after 24 hours if the skin feels calm, but for many, 48 hours is a safer benchmark – especially if you will be outdoors.

-Can you get pigment spots from the sun after microneedling?
+Can you get pigmentation spots from the sun after microneedling?

 Yes.
-UV radiation too early can increase the risk of hyperpigmentation, especially if you are prone to pigment or are treating melasma.
+UV exposure too early can increase the risk of hyperpigmentation, especially if you have a tendency for pigmentation or are treating melasma.

-Is shade and a hat as important as sun protection?
+Is shade and a hat as important as sunscreen?

 Summary

 Avoid direct sun for at least 48 hours after microneedling.
-Be extra cautious for 3–7 days and for deeper treatments up to 1–2 weeks.
+Be extra cautious for 3–7 days and up to 1–2 weeks for deeper treatments.
 Start with SPF only when the skin feels calm (often after 24–48 hours) and always combine with shade and physical sun protection.
-This reduces the risk of irritation and pigment changes.
+This reduces the risk of irritation and pigmentation changes.

 Do you want to plan your routine smarter around the season and UV?